Skip to main content

 json-schemaJSON schema (inline string or loaded from file)Yes

-issuer-grantor-validityValidity period for issuer grantor (in days)Yes
+issuer-grantor-validityValidity period for issuer grantor (in days)No

-verifier-grantor-validityValidity period for verifier grantor (in days)Yes
+verifier-grantor-validityValidity period for verifier grantor (in days)No

-issuer-validityValidity period for issuer (in days)Yes
+issuer-validityValidity period for issuer (in days)No

-verifier-validityValidity period for verifier (in days)Yes
+verifier-validityValidity period for verifier (in days)No

-holder-validityValidity period for holder (in days)Yes
+holder-validityValidity period for holder (in days)No

 issuer-perm-modePermission mode for issuer (integer)Yes